 - Add air.
 Most gardeners know that to make compost you need brown materials (dried leaves, etc.), green materials (plant debris, grass, vegetable peelings), and moisture.
 But you also need air.
 You can add air by turning your pile or by adding bulkier items.
 If you want to add air with bulky materials, Rosen recommends wood chips, which keep air in the pile because of the spaces around the chips.
 The only disadvantage of wood chips is that you will need to sift your compost through a screen to get them out.

 - Is it done yet?
 When your compost pile is finished, it should be about half the original volume of the pile and have an earthy smell.
 A well-managed compost pile will be ready in 4 to 9 months.
 A poorly managed pile will take 1 to 3 years, according to Rosen.

 - Gardens need compost!
 While not exactly news, it’s important to recognize how many ways compost benefits gardens.
 To improve fertility and tilth, add 1 to 2 inches to the top of the soil and work it in 6 to 8 inches, if possible.
 Compost also makes a great mulch — you need 2 to 4 inches to suppress weeds — and it’s a wonderful amendment to potting soil for containers.
 Make compost 30 percent of the volume of soil in your containers for healthy plantings.

-One other note from Rosen: Compost piles in frigid climates (like Minnesota’s) are dormant in winter.
+One more compost tip from Rosen: Compost piles in frigid climates (like Minnesota’s) are dormant in winter.
 Another reason to hope for spring.